CrazyPython/gildedtrail/README.md

 # GildedTrail v0.0.1
 A metalanguage for defining configurations for building simple applications and a syntax parser for domain-specific languages

+A starting point for building an open-source GuidedTrack alernative.

 Example code:
 ```
 Theme maker